chubin/wttr.in/README.md

   [Unicode](https://www.unicode.org/L2/L2017/17304-moon-var.pdf) is aware about.
   But it has not been worked around at `wttr.in` yet.

-See #364 for corresponding tracking issue.
+See #247, #364 for the corresponding tracking issues, and [pyphoon#1](https://github.com/chubin/pyphoon/issues/1) for pyphoon.
 Any help is welcome.

 ## Internationalization and localization